Back

 • lending broker — 110,000 searches

 The point is not that you cannot succeed without SEO.
-The point is that when 1.1 million high intent searches exist every month, ignoring SEO means leaving qualified demand to competitors.
+It is that when measurable high intent demand exists at this scale, ignoring SEO means competitors capture opportunity that could compound for years.

 Driving demand through SEO and referrals is only one side of growth.